Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

                     detect_color = "None"
 ```

-**2.5.5 Execute Feedback**
+* **Execute Feedback**

-The robot arm movement function move() is executed as a child thread.
-When color is recognized, the move() function is executed.
+The robot arm movement function `move()` is executed as a child thread.
+When color is recognized, the `move()` function is executed.
 It mainly determine the image processing result, and then execute the feedback including RGB light, buzzer, a single servo and multiple servos control.

 {lineno-start=129}